abhatikar/thingy91-nrf9160-dev-kit-coap/README.md

-# thingy91-nrf9160-dev-kit-coap
+# WIP: Use at Your Own Risk!

-:package: :satellite: Thingy:91 / nRF9160 dev-kit CoAP example code (LTE-M or NB-IoT)
+# Thingy:91 / nRF9160 Dev-Kit CoAP Example Code